-Individuals - Lifetime Gifts
+Lifetime Gifts

 Gifts from individuals during their lifetime have been the backbone of our endowment fund growth from the very beginning.
 We have seen a steady increase in the establishment of named funds which allow donors to see the impact their funds have on the company's development during their lifetime.
+In 2022, the Foundation received the two largest gift pledges in its history, from Joan and Jerry Lozinski to endow the Artistic Director position, and from Donald K. Johnson in honour of Anna McCowan-Johnson to support new works, education initiatives and equity, diversity and inclusion.
+These transformational pledges will anchor the growth of the Foundation over the next decade.

-Individuals - Legacy Gifts
+Legacy Gifts

 Gifts in wills have been critical to our growth over the past decade.
 Legacy gifts from individuals who have had a longstanding relationship with The National Ballet of Canada began to make a significant impact starting in 2009, with a gift from the Estate of Mona Campbell.
-With a significant increase in membership in the Celia Franca Society over the past ten years, legacy gifts will continue to grow in importance.
+With the completion of the 70 for 70 campaign this year, the membership of the Celia Franca Society now stands at over 300, ensuring that legacy gifts will continue to underpin the Foundation's growth.